-Despite the advances in DER flexibility aggregation models, there are several critical assumptions made in the literature regarding DER operation and coordination in LV networks.
-Specifically, this work focuses on the following two problems: \begin{itemize} \item \underline{Problem \#1}: Existing studies on DER flexibility aggregation and P-Q flexibility areas calculation assume that all flexibility providers (referred to as flexible units in this work) can be perfectly coordinated \cite{Muller2019,Yi2021,Fruh2022,Nazir2022,Riaz2021,Silva2018,Capitanescu2018,Contreras2018,Bolfek2021,Contreras2021,Sarstedt2022}.
-This assumption stems from the use of centralised aggregation methods, where units at different locations can jointly adjust their power generation and consumption in order to manage voltage constraints and keep the network's operation feasible.
-However, in real distribution systems, flexible units connected to different phases across the network may not be perfectly coordinated due to low observability, data exchange issues, single-phase connection, behind-the-meter devices, and other constraints, as discussed in \cite{Churkin2023,Petrou2021}.
-Therefore, there is a problem of incorrect estimation of flexible capacity in distribution networks due to insufficient DER coordination, which can be exacerbated by the next problem. \item \underline{Problem \#2}: There is a lack of understanding of potential phase unbalance impacts on flexibility services provision.
-This is partly due to the fact that many existing studies on TSO-DSO flexibility markets rely on single-phase power flow models to simulate flexibility in distribution systems, thus assuming that they are perfectly balanced \cite{Muller2019,Yi2021,Fruh2022,Nazir2022,Riaz2021,Churkin2023,Silva2018,Capitanescu2018,Contreras2018,Bolfek2021,Contreras2021,Sarstedt2022}.
-Other works that do consider the unbalanced nature of distribution networks, e.g., \cite{Petrou2021,Liu_Ochoa2022}, use three-phase optimal power flow (OPF) models for analysing flexibility in LV distribution networks.
-Such models are capable of managing network constraints across multiple phases and ensuring the feasibility of DER operation in unbalanced networks.
-However, they do not specifically assess the impacts of phase unbalance on flexibility services, e.g., the impact of voltage unbalance on aggregated P-Q flexibility limits.
-Considering the coordination problem between flexible units, phase unbalance can become a major bottleneck in aggregating DER flexibility. \end{itemize}
+Despite recent advances in DER flexibility aggregation models, several critical assumptions regarding DER operation in unbalanced LV networks remain largely unchallenged, making it easy to overlook barriers to flexibility aggregation in real-world distribution networks.
+Specifically, this paper exposes two barriers that can significantly reduce the usable flexibility from DER: \begin{itemize} \item \textbf{Barrier \#1}: Lack of DER coordination.
+Most flexibility aggregation models assume that all flexibility providers (referred to as flexible units in this work) can be perfectly coordinated \cite{Yi2021,Heleno2015,Silva2018,Capitanescu2018,Contreras2018,Kalantar-Neyestanaki2020,Tan2020,Bolfek2021,Contreras2021,Lopez2021,Sarstedt2022,Fruh2022,Nazir2022,Riaz2022,ChurkinSegmentation,Rabiee2024,Chrysostomou2025,liu2025region,Jiang2025,Pozo2025}.
+Such centralised aggregation methods imply that units at different locations can jointly adjust their power in order to manage voltage constraints and keep the network's operation feasible.
+However, in real distribution systems, flexible units connected to different phases across the network may not be perfectly coordinated due to low observability, data exchange issues, single-phase connection, behind-the-meter devices, and other constraints \cite{Churkin2024,Petrou2021}.
+These practical limitations of DER coordination create a barrier to effective flexibility aggregation. \item \textbf{Barrier \#2}: Impacts of phase unbalance.
+Many existing studies rely on single-phase power flow models that implicitly assume perfectly balanced conditions in distribution networks \cite{Yi2021,Heleno2015,Silva2018,Capitanescu2018,Contreras2018,Kalantar-Neyestanaki2020,Tan2020,Bolfek2021,Contreras2021,Lopez2021,Sarstedt2022,Fruh2022,Nazir2022,Riaz2022,ChurkinSegmentation,Churkin2024,Rabiee2024,Chrysostomou2025,liu2025region,Jiang2025,Pozo2025}.
+Although a few works on flexibility services do consider unbalanced distribution systems and apply three-phase optimal power flow (OPF) models, e.g. \cite{Chen2020,LEIVA2020,FOBES2020,Petrou2021,Wang2021,Avramidis2021,Liu_Ochoa2022,Russell2023,Antic2024,Liu2024,Liu2024superellipsoid,Lu2024,Zhang2025}, they do not quantify the ensuing voltage unbalances and the volume of flexibility lost due to voltage unbalance limits. \end{itemize}